Hawzz7/BookMyShow-Almabetter/README.md

 # BookMyShow-Almabetter
 This is a simple MERN project on booking page of BookMyShow website.
 This is userfriendly website that everyone can use on any device.
 ## Deployment Link:-
+Click on this link to see the website how it looks and work
 * https://appbookmyshow.netlify.app
 ## Installation:-
 Clone this project to your local Computer by running the below comand on the cmd: